myselfmk061/digiunlim-cloud/HOW_TO_CREATE_A_TELEGRAM_BOT.md

-# How to Create Telegram Bots and Get Credentials
+# How to Create a Telegram Bot and Get Credentials

-This guide will show you how to create **two** separate Telegram bots to get the credentials needed for your application to work.
+This guide will show you how to create a Telegram bot and a private channel to get the credentials needed for your application.
+This setup will act as your free, unlimited file storage backend.

--   **Verification Bot**: Sends login links to users.
--   **Storage Bot**: Stores all the uploaded files in a private channel.

 ---

-### Part 1: Create the Verification Bot
+### Step 1: Create the Telegram Bot

-This bot will handle sending secure login links to your users' Telegram accounts.

 1.  **Talk to the BotFather:**
     *   Open your Telegram app.